aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 Refer to EKS documentation for the list [alternate compatible CNI plugins](https://docs.aws.amazon.com/eks/latest/userguide/alternate-cni-plugins.html).
 Consider obtaining the CNI vendor’s commercial support if you plan on using an alternate CNI in production.

----

-Things to add:
-* Amazon EKS does not automatically upgrade the CNI plugin on your cluster when new versions are released.
-To get a newer version of the CNI plugin on existing clusters, you must manually upgrade the plugin.